alexanderajju/alexanderajju.github.io/Writeups/Tentacle/Tentacle.md

 ---
-permalink: /tentacle
+permalink: /htb
 layout: post
 author: polarbearer
 title: Tentacle
 date: 2021-06-19
 publish: True

-description: """Tentacle is a Hard linux machine featuring a Squid proxy server bypassing.
+description: "Tentacle is a Hard linux machine featuring a Squid proxy server bypassing.
 Revealed host is vulnerable to OpenSMTPD service.
 Exploiting SMTPD service will allow us as a root user at smtp running as podman.
 On exploring we will get a valid credentials for making valid Kerberos ticket.
 This ticket then can be used to move laterally.
 Finally a cronjob can be exploited to escalate to another user who has privileges to add root user to Kerberos principals.
-This gives us a root shell."""
+This gives us a root shell."
 ---

 # Skills Learned